gangdong/gangdong.github.io/_posts/2018-04-13-Web-jekyll-grammar.markdown

 ### paginator variables
 ![directory]({{site.cdn_baseurl}}/assets/image/web-jekyll-2-variables-paginator.png)

-above is the description from the official docs. talk is always easy, next I will write some code to demonstrate the usage. below shows the variables value of my blog.
+Above content is the description from the official documents.

+*Talk is always easy*, next, I will write some codes to demonstrate the usage.

+Below content shows the variables value of my blog.
 {% highlight console %}
 This page's title is {{page.title}}
 This page's name is {{page.name}}